Everything You Need to Know About Super Bowl 2026

 Super Bowl 50 (played in 2016) is the only game not labeled with Roman numerals.
 Instead, it used the number 50 because “Super Bowl L” didn’t look appealing in marketing material.
 The league returned to Roman numerals the following year.

-Super Bowl LIX is set to take place on Sunday, February 9, 2025, at the iconic Caesars Superdome in New Orleans.
+Super Bowl LX is set to take place on Sunday, February 8, 2026, at Levi’s Stadium in Santa Clara, California.
 Mark your calendars for an action-packed day of football, entertainment, and unforgettable moments that fans around the globe eagerly await every year.

 Since 2022, the Super Bowl has been held on the second Sunday of February, a change prompted by the NFL’s expansion of the regular season to 17 games.